Triangulated structures induced by mutations: Introduction

-Throughout this thesis, let $\CC$ be a skeletally small additive category, thus the isomorphism class of $\Ob(\CC)$ is a set.
+Throughout this thesis, let $k$ be a field and $\CC$ be a skeletally small additive category, thus the isomorphism class of $\Ob(\CC)$ is a set.
+If $\CC$ is an extriangulated or triangulated, we denote the extension closure in $\CC$ by $\bracket{\cdot}$.
 We denote the category of abelian groups \resp{sets} by $\Ab$ \resp{$\Set$}.

-We also assume all subcategories are additive, full and closed under isomorphisms.
-We do not always assume that all subcategories are closed under direct summands, so we denote the smallest subcategory containing $\DD$ and closed under direct summands by $\add \DD$ for a subcategory $\DD$. \if0 In particular, $\add(\DD \cup \DD^{\pr})$ is denoted by $\DD \vee \DD^{\pr}$ for subcategories $\DD, \DD^{\pr}$.
-For an additive full subcategory $\DD$, we write the ideal quotient of $\CC$ by $\DD$ as $\CC/[\DD]$. \fi
+We also assume that all subcategories are additive, full and closed under isomorphisms.
+We do not always assume that all subcategories are closed under direct summands, so we denote the smallest subcategory containing $\DD$ and closed under direct summands by $\add \DD$ for a subcategory $\DD$.